-- I’m missing another family function, how am I feeling at work and do I always feel this way?
+- I’m missing another family function; how am I feeling at work and do I always feel this way?

 Burnouts happen to the best of us, and even the most successful people face them.

-Everyone goes through a period of complete mental and physical exhaustion, but there are always signs leading up to a burn out including lack of motivation, decreased satisfaction, and health problems.
-Taking a mental healthday can help.
+Everyone goes through a period of complete mental and physical exhaustion, but there are always signs leading up to a burn out, including lack of motivation, decreased satisfaction, and health problems.
+Taking a mental health day can help.

 When you’re working odd hours of the day, it may be difficult to stray away from social media – the digital and interactive platforms that keep you connected with the “outside” world.

-Engaging in social media is also an act of balance and indulging in ample amounts of blue light and diving into the rabbit hole of scrolling will not only exhaust you mentally but may leave you feeling disconnected from everyone.
+Engaging in social media is also an act of balance, and indulging in ample amounts of blue light and diving into the rabbit hole of scrolling will not only exhaust you mentally but may leave you feeling disconnected from everyone.

-4. Invest in an eye pillow
+4. Invest in an Eye Pillow

-Spending one hour to by yourself and with yourself can shift the overall quality of your life.
+Spending one hour by yourself and with yourself can shift the overall quality of your life.
 Whether it be a designating time to indulge in a book, bake a dish, free-write, or play an instrument, this is a time for you to spend it selfishly.

-Create goals – not a laundry list of things to do.
+The key here is to create goals, not a laundry list of things to do.

-7. Take a moment to slow down.
+7. Take a Moment to Slow Down

-If you have a family and you need to be home at the certain time, ask your employer to honor it.
+If you have a family and you need to be home at a certain time, ask your employer to honor it.
 If there’s a yoga class you’ve been committed to on a weekly basis that keeps you grounded and recharged, stay committed to it.

-9. Create a routine
+9. Create a Routine

 Set a designated day for laundry, grocery shopping, and other tasks that need to get done on a weekly basis.

-10. Meal prep for the week
+10. Meal Prep for the Week

 Eating healthy is one crucial factor that affects your quality of life, but taking control of what goes into your body gives you that conscious awareness of what you are really consuming.

-11. Do something creative
+11. Do Something Creative

 Even for those who believe they don’t have a creative bone in their body, every single person in the world has a imagination unique to themselves.